mvpcom/carlaILTrainer/README.md

 * Use the Tensorflow queues for data loading
 * Compatibility fix for carla checkpoint loading
 * Fix the loss function (Use only one loss)

+## Contribution:
+Please feel free to pull a request.